RCS-Box API

 {"acknowledged": true}.
 STOP/START forwards are therefore retried up to 3

-times total before the job gives up, and OPT_IN never removes the phone from the blacklist during this kind of capture-only test.
+times total before the job gives up, and the matching consent_audit_logs row ends with

 5. Verify the signature